DECEMBER 2018 LECTURE

 The Friends of Fairsted are pleased to welcome Elizabeth Barlow Rogers to Boston for a presentation about her recent book, Saving Central Park: A History and a Memoir.
 A prolific author and indefatigable advocate for landscape studies and preservation, Barlow will discuss the book and her heroic leadership of the restoration and care of Central Park.
 The Wall Street Journal describes “Saving Central Park” as not only the story of the recovery of 800 acres of parkland; but also the story of the rebirth of an idea—Olmsted’s idea that public parks are vital to the American city, not only as recreational retreats but also as democratic public spaces.

 Elizabeth Barlow Rogers is currently the president of the Foundation for Landscape Studies and the author of nine previous books, including The Forests and Wetlands of New York City, Landscape Design: A Cultural and Architectural History, Romantic Gardens: Nature, Art, and Landscape Design, and most recently Green Metropolis: The Extraordinary Landscapes of New York City as Nature History and Design.
 She has long been involved in and influential in historic landscape preservation and was the first person to hold the title of Central Park Administrator.
 She was instrumental in founding the Central Park Conservancy and is the winner of many awards in the field of landscape studies and restoration.
 A native of San Antonio, Texas, she has made New York her home since 1964.

 Limited street parking is available.
 Public parking is not allowed in the Wheelock parking lot.
 Venue is easily accessible by MBTA Green Line “C” (Hawes Street) or “D” (Longwood) trains.

-Thank you to Wheelock College for their generosity in hosting our lectures.
+The Friends of Fairsted are grateful to Boston University/Wheelock College for their generosity in hosting our lectures.